startoy/bosmarmot/scripts/deps/README.md

 ## deps
 This directory contains reference objects for various non-go dependencies of Bosmarmot (typically for integration tests).
-Each file is a script that when run emits a pointer to the dependency in some appropriate format (e.g. commit hash or URL).
+Files can return a pointer to the object or fetch the dependency themselves based on arguments.